Key Takeaways

 A digital signature is a specific type of e-signature that uses cryptographic technology (public key infrastructure) to verify the signer’s identity and ensure the document has not been altered.
 Digital signatures provide a higher level of security and are often required for regulated industries and government documents.

 For most business use cases, including contracts, proposals, NDAs, and onboarding documents, standard e-signatures are legally sufficient and far more practical.
+For more detail, see our guide to digital signatures vs e-signatures.

 Frequently Asked Questions